JananiArjunan/Notepad/README.md

 2. Second page is a new notes added page.

 ## Features
- @ List all notesa
+ 1. List all notes
- @ Create a now note
+ 2. Create a now note
- @ Dynamic UI with real-time update using Statefulwidgets
+ 3. Dynamic UI with real-time update using Statefulwidgets